shamim0754/designpattern/readme.md

 ##  Design pattern ##

- Design patterns are standard solutions/technique to general problems that software developers faced during software development.
+ Design patterns are standard solutions/technique for commonly (and frequently) occurred problems that software developers faced during software development.

 ## Gang of Four (GOF) ##